Catching PyTorch's Performance

 Profiling the remaining gap revealed a surprising cost: the interpreter was deep-cloning entire tensors on every function call and environment lookup.
 A GPT forward pass with 27 parameter tensors meant copying ~8MB of weights repeatedly, in what should have been zero-cost reference passing.

-The fix was straightforward: wrap tensor data in Arc<ArrayD<f32>>.
-Function calls, let bindings, and dictionary lookups now bump a reference count instead of copying data.
-The impact was dramatic:
+let bindings, and dictionary lookups now bump a reference count instead of

-| Version | 1000 tokens | vs JAX V1 |
+| Version | 1000 tokens | vs V1 (JAX) |

 |---|---|---|